How can being extra actor help your acting career?

 1. I went to castings.

-A lot of them.
+And when I say castings, I mean a lot of them.
 Several castings per week.
 For a year.
 I didn’t get a single part.
 I still went.
 For the experience.
-I started to become more and more free.
-In the end I didn’t care anymore whether I would get the job or not.
+I started to become freer and freer.
+In the end, I didn’t care anymore whether I would get the job or not.
 I started to take the castings as a chance to improvise and have fun with it.
 That’s when I got my first ‘featured’ part.
 Five days of shooting.
-It was an amazing experience.
+And it was an amazing experience.

 I have had many many parts ever since.
 But I have never taken on any extra parts.